r-j-arnold/VSAT/README.md

 ---

-VSAT is a tool for analysing velocity structure in star clusters/associations following the method described in [Arnold & Goodwin (2018)](https://arxiv.org/abs/1812.05628) (accepted by MNRAS).
+VSAT is a tool for analysing velocity structure in star clusters/associations following the method described in [Arnold & Goodwin (2018)](https://doi.org/10.1093/mnras/sty3409).
 In short, for every possible pair of stars the distance between them (dr) and their velocity difference (dv) is calculated.
 Pairs are then sorted into dr bins.
 In each bin the mean dv of the pairs it contains is calculated.
 These mean dvs are plotted